EU ruling on Apple stirs calls for U.S. tax reform

 Apple was found to be holding over $181 billion offshore, more than any U.S. company, in a study published last year by two left-leaning nonprofit groups: Citizens for Tax Justice and the U.S. Public Interest Research Group Education Fund.

-Senator Charles Schumer, the chamber's No. 3 Democrat, called the move by European regulators a "cheap money grab."

-"This is yet another example of why we need to reform the international tax system to ensure these revenues come home," Schumer said.
+"This is yet another example of why we need to reform the international tax system to ensure these revenues come home," said Senator Charles Schumer, the chamber's No. 3 Democrat.

 Even the European Commission voiced indirect criticism of the U.S. tax code, suggesting that Washington could require Apple's Irish operations to pay larger amounts of money to the U.S. parent to finance research and development, which would increase Apple's U.S. tax bill.